 This simple treatment is done several times with a clean cotton tipped applicator.
 Both the upper and lower lash line need to be cleaned in this way.
 The eyelids are finally rinsed with warm water to remove the baby shampoo residue.
 This process is repeated once or twice a day as needed.

 Clogged glands and crust build up seem to fuel the inflammation of eye lash line dandruff.
-Curiously, the pityrosporium yeeast germ, and possibly even demodex mites (these are normal and we all have some in our facial pores), may also play a role.
+Curiously, the Pityrosporium yeast germ, and possibly even demodex mites (these are normal and we all have some in our facial pores), may also play a role.
 This lash line cleaning helps to remove all of these potential contributing factors.

-The last, and I think most fascinating, point I want to mention about eyelid dandruff is that I suspect scientists will find that demodex mites play a role in eyelid dandruff.
-We don’t know what really causes dandruff and as I mentioned, these little insects are normal inhabitants of everyone’s pores.
+We don't know.
+But scientists have found that demodex mites play a role in a blepharitis from rosacea.
+Many people with seborrhea also have rosacea.
+I suspect scientists will find that demodex mites play a role in eyelid dandruff.
+These little insects are normal inhabitants of everyone's pores.
 They are now known to contribute to blepharitis caused by rosacea.
-Since many rosacea patients also have facial dandruff I’ll bet these ‘charming’ little creatures may be part of the inflammation from dandruff too.
+Since many rosacea patients also have facial dandruff, I'll bet these 'charming' little creatures may be part of the inflammation from dandruff too.
 At present, there is no direct way that I know of to treat them on the lash line.
 The pyrithione zinc and a good cleaning with the baby shampoo solution probably helps though because the mites can be washed off and out of the pores.

 I see a lot of patients with flaky eyelashes.
 You can find more of my treatment and skin care recommendations in my Advice Pages for Understanding and Treating Seborrheic Dermatitis.
 I share my favorite tips for dandruff of the scalp, face, ears and more.

 For more information on seborrheic dermatitis please see the other posts in this series: